CyberAMS/CarND-Capstone/README.md

 ## 6. Known issues and possible improvements

-As the provided stop line coordinates for the traffic lights are not exact and additional inaccuracy is added by selecting a waypoint close to them, the vehicle sometimes overshoots the stop line.
+As the provided stop line coordinates for the traffic lights in the Udacity Simulator are not exact and additional inaccuracy is added by selecting a waypoint close to them, the vehicle sometimes overshoots the stop line.